Water Velocity Calculator

 Alternative Formula

-The formula above works great when flow rate is measured in the cubic form of a standard length unit.
-But when flow rate is measured in gallons per minute or liters per minute things get a little trickier.
+The formula above works great when the flow rate is measured in the cubic form of a standard length unit.
+But when the flow rate is measured in gallons per minute or liters per minute, a different method is needed.

 In this case, start by converting the flow rate to cubic feet per second or cubic meters per second.